 Our Learning Support staff have measures in place to meet the following objectives:

-St Andrew’s does everything possible to provide the best support possible for students with learning delays.
-Simultaneously we foster independence so that no child is reliant on the support provided.
-Our staff are aware that a culture of ‘learnt helplessness’ doesn’t support the learning of your child in the long term.
+St Andrew’s does everything to provide the best support for students with learning delays.
+Simultaneously we foster independence so that no child is entirely reliant on the support provided.
+Our staff are aware that a culture of ‘learned helplessness’ advantageous to students in the long term.
+Our aim is to develop learners who are resilient and who embrace challenges in their learning journey.

-For further information about Learning Support, please contact Assistant Head of Secondary School (Academic), Helaina Coote, on HCE@stac.school.nz.
+For further information about Learning Support, please contact Head of Learning Support, Amiria Rule, on ARU@stac.school.nz.